 Canvas FAQs for Students

 Access to Canvas will be provided 48 hours after enrolment has been complete in Qsis.
-Once this is complete you can log into Canvas using your student number and password.
-There are a variety of ways to log into Canvas, the page called ‘How Do I Access Canvas?‘ in the Student Canvas Orientation Course will show you 6 different options.
+Once this is complete you can log into Canvas using your student email address or your student number followed by @ads.qub.ac.uk e.g. email@example.com and your password.
+You will also have to approve the sign-in via MFA (Multi-Factor Authentication).
+Further detail on MFA can be found on this Information Services MFA webpage.
+There are a variety of ways to log into Canvas, the page called ‘How Do I Access Canvas?‘ in the Student Canvas Orientation Course will show you 5 different options.

-One of the many benefits of Canvas at Queen’s is that Support is available 24x7x365 from the Canvas Tier 1 Team who are based in London.
+One of the many benefits of Canvas at Queen’s is that Support is available 24x7x365 from the Canvas Tier 1 Team.
 This Team provide technical support as well as just in time training, advising on how Canvas can be used, for example, to upload a file, submit an assignment, contribute to a discussion forum, view grades, etc.

 Whenever you need some help with Canvas, the HELP menu in the Global Navigation is where you will find help.
 From there, you will have direct access to the Canvas Tier 1 Support team.
 There are a number of contact methods available;